oracle-livelabs/database/sharding/raft23ai/topology/topology.md

-# Explore RAFT Replication Topology
+# Explore Raft Replication Topology

 ## Introduction
 Oracle Globally Distributed Database is a scalability and availability feature for custom-designed OLTP applications that enables the distribution and replication of data across a pool of Oracle databases that do not share hardware or software.
 The pool of databases is presented to the application as a single logical database.

-Raft Replication is a built-in Oracle Sharding capability that integrates data replication with transaction execution in a sharded database.
+Oracle Globally Distributed Database provides built-in fault tolerance with Raft replication, a capability that integrates data replication with transaction execution in a sharded database.
 Raft replication enables fast automatic failover with zero data loss.

-The Raft replication feature in Oracle Globally Distributed Database creates smaller replication units and distributes them automatically among the shards to handle chunk assignment, chunk movement, workload distribution, and balancing upon scaling (addition or removal of shards), including planned or unplanned shard availability changes.
+The Raft replication feature creates smaller replication units and distributes them automatically among the shards to handle chunk assignment, chunk movement, workload distribution, and balancing upon scaling (addition or removal of shards), including planned or unplanned shard availability changes.

-Raft replication is built into Oracle Globally Distributed Database to provide a consensus-based, high-performance, low-overhead availability solution, with distributed replicas and fast failover with zero data loss, while automatically maintaining the replication factor if shards fail.
+Raft replication provides a consensus-based, high-performance, low-overhead availability solution, with distributed replicas and fast failover with zero data loss, while automatically maintaining the replication factor if shards fail.
 With Raft replication management overhead does not increase with the number of shards.

-This workshop is configured with a custom image having all the required podman containers for Sharding using 23ai GSM and 23ai SIDB Beta Images.
+This workshop is configured with a custom image having all the required podman containers for Oracle Globally Distributed Database using 23ai RDBMS and GSM Images.

 In this workshop, we attempt to use minimal resources to show the demonstration, and in the process we chose a single compute instance to install all of the Oracle Globally Distributed Database components and appclient.